NCIOCPL/r4r-content/resources/resource24.md

     - doc: cbiit
 pocs: []
 ---
 TCIA is NCI's repository for publicly shared cancer imaging data.
-TCIA collections include radiology and pathothogy images, clinical and clinical trial data, image derived annotations and quantitative features and a growing collection of related 'omics" data both from clinical and pre-clinical studies.
+TCIA collections include radiology and pathothogy images, clinical and clinical trial data, image-derived annotations and quantitative features and a growing collection of related ”omics" data from both clinical and preclinical studies.